 We’re eager to provide a platform to our speakers, so if the DevOps industry hasn’t included people like you in the past, tell us about it in your proposal.
 We want to make a space for the perspectives of people that are underrepresented in or excluded from technology: people of color, women, LGBTQ people, people with disabilities, students, veterans, and many more.
 In the more specific context of this event, we want to hear about DevOps from a wide set of roles: QA testers, security teams, DBAs, network administrators, compliance experts, UX designers, government employees, scientists, and other technologists who face unique challenges.

 Sure, we know that Kubernetes is hot right now - but what’s going to be hot next year?
 What about in five years?
 Present the right idea at the right time, and you could help shape that!
-To help keep our content fresh, we add points for talks that have never been presented at a conference, or even better, for speakers who aren’t regulars on the “conference circuit”.
+To help keep our content fresh, we add points for local speakers, talks that have never been presented at a conference, and for speakers who aren’t regulars on the conference circuit.

 Most session submissions focus on how to use a specific piece of technology - and most of those are not accepted.
 The most memorable talks question assumptions, make predictions, or draw conclusions.
 It’s even okay to (respectfully) tell someone that they’re wrong - we’d much rather have a disagreement than a room full of nodding heads!
 DevOpsDays are centered around open spaces, and a good session should act like fertilizer for them, giving people something to start talking about.